-The chicken bus crankled its way upon the mountainous road, forcing its passengers into the strangest combinations of space-sharing.
-They sat tightly snug four per seat in 16 x 2 rows; an elbow squeezed into an armpit; a kneecap forced-fit against the back of another knee.
+The chicken bus cranked its way up the mountain, forcing its passengers into the strangest combinations of space-sharing.
+They sat snug four per seat in 16 x 2 rows. an elbow squeezed into an armpit.
+A kneecap fit against the back of another knee.
 Body part puzzle pieces.
-Piping dark black exhaust, the bus welcomed each new passenger and coated each departing one.
-Aboard came a short, middle-aged man with a glutton’s gut and the shoulder build of a boulder pusher.
-With him came an overpowering waft of verging human waste and as he stepped forward scanning with mainly closed eyes for a seat that wasn’t there, it became evident that the man could not stand alone, at least not in the traditional sense.
+The bus welcomed each new passenger and coated each departing with black exhaust.
+Aboard came a short, middle-aged man with a glutton’s gut and the shoulders of a man who pushed boulders.
+With him came an waft of verging human waste, and as he stepped forward scanning with sleepy eyes for a seat that wasn’t there, it became evident that the man could not stand alone, at least not in the traditional sense.
 He not exactly fell, but leaned.
-He leaned slowly and with an increasingly impossible angle upon a young woman seated in the third row until his face was resting, for just a moment, content upon her shoulder.
-She shook him off, and he rebounded through a group of three or four passengers before bumping his head on a metal rail and colliding onto the lap of an elderly gentlemen sitting in the fifth row.
+He leaned slowly and at an increasingly impossible angle upon a young woman seated in the third row until his face was resting, just a moment, content upon her shoulder.
+She shook him off, and he rebounded off a few more passengers before bumping his head on a metal rail and colliding onto the lap of an elderly gentlemen in the fifth row.
 It had been a small feat of athletic heroics that he had even made it on the bus.
-All passenger eyes were on this man, some entertained, others bemused or flat-out disgusted.
-He emanated an otherwordly sense of belonging as he leaned into the next poor sap, perma-grinning while humming a self-soothing tune.
+All eyes were on this man, some entertained, others bemused or disgusted.
+He emanated an otherwordly sense of belonging, grinning and humming a self-soothing tune, as he leaned into the next poor sap.
 All aisle sitters weighed their odds of being the next victim of the hapless collider.